What is an Accounting Method?

 One notable flaw with the method is that it can offer a misleading picture of an entity’s financial health, especially when transactions, such as unpaid expenses, cash receipts, or outstanding receivables, are not represented in the financial statements.

 2. Accrual accounting method

 The accrual method of accounting is founded on the matching principle, whose aim is to match income and expenses in the correct year.
 The criterion is further based on a cause-and-effect relationship between reported revenues and expenses, making it a prerequisite for the matching principle.

-Matching revenues and expenses helps the accrual method to achieve a more accurate measurement of periodic net income of business since transactions are recorded in the correct year.
+Matching revenues and expenses helps the accrual method to achieve a more accurate measurement of periodic net income of business since transactions are recorded together in the same period.

-Under accrual accounting, incomes are only recorded after they are earned, and expenses are recorded after they are accrued.
-It implies that a purchase order is classified as revenue, even though funds are not yet received.
+Under accrual accounting, profits are only recorded after they are earned, and expenses are recorded after they are incurred.
+It implies that an invoice can be recognized as revenue, even though funds are not yet received.

-Similarly, expenses are recorded even though there is no immediate payment.
-It is important to note that when making advance payment under the accrual method, the recognition of advance payment is postponed until the following period when the revenue is earned.
+Similarly, expenses are recorded even though payment can be deferred.
+It is important to note that when receiving an advance payment under the accrual method, the recognition of advance payment is postponed until the following period when the revenue is earned.
 It is, however, impossible to postpone beyond the next tax year.
 As a result, the advance payment must be included in the income in the relevant financial reports and gross receipts for tax purposes.